The George and Heart House

 Our top tips

-Bring a bunch of friends and take the whole top floor.
+Bring a bunch of friends and take the whole top shebang.
 You get exclusive access to Reggie's Bar where you can have your own drinks party, to the Zen Den for massages and yoga, and the ground floor private dining room (Barrys’ Nook) for evening meals.
 And Margate is so much fun to explore together!

 Great for...